 This review examined the evidence on strategies for how governments of post-conflict and fragile states can effectively engage non-state providers, with a view to strengthening health systems and improving health outcomes.
 It sought to answer 2 research questions:

-(1) How effective are different approaches and strategies in improving the delivery of primary care in fragile/post–conflict settings?
+How effective are different approaches of engaging with non-state providers in improving the delivery of primary healthcare in fragile, conflict or post–conflict settings?

 What is the impact of non-state actors’ delivery of primary healthcare in fragile, conflict or post-conflict settings?